ZilantRobotics/innopolis_vtol_dynamics/README.md

 **Recommended requirements for HITL:**

-- Operating System: Pure Ubuntu 20.04, 22.04 or 24.04 installation is highly recommended; WSL and VM are not recommended
+- Operating System: Pure Ubuntu 20.04, 22.04 or 24.04 installation is highly recommended; WSL and VM are not recommended Operating System: A pure installation of Ubuntu 20.04, 22.04, or 24.04 is recommended; avoid WSL and VMs
 - Docker: use regular Docker Engine, not Docker Desktop (because Docker Desktop relies on VM)
 - Performance: for HITL part even Raspberry PI 4 is enough

 **Recommended requirements for 3D simulator:**

-- Operating System: We've tailored the simulator for modern versions of Windows, Linux, and Mac.
-Choose the build that matches your OS.
+- Operating System: Modern versions of Windows, Linux, and Mac.
-- CPU: Aim for an Intel i7 from the 11th or 12th generation.
+- CPU: Aim for an Intel i7 (from 11th/12th gen).
 For those using AMD, any equivalent processor will suffice.
 - RAM: 16GB is a recommended minimum, but more is always better for performance.

 **Required hardware:**

-- Flight controller: fmu-v5, fmu-v6c or fmu-v6x
+- Flight controller: fmu-v5, fmu-v6c or fmu-v6x, cuav_x7pro, cuav_nora and more by request
 - CAN-sniffer: Zubax Babel is recommended, but other CAN-adapters can be suitable as well

 ## 1. USE CASES